sebastosh/portfolio-hugo-i18n/content/bio/_index.md

 +++
 title = 'Bio'
-tye = 'bio'
+type = 'bio'
+cv = 'Sebastien-Sanz-de-Santamaria-cv-en.pdf'
 +++

-# Professional fueled by a passion for technology and working with cultural initiatives having a positiveimpact in our society
+## Professional fueled by a passion for technology and working with cultural initiatives having a positive impact in our society

 ## Services